 Antioxidants are chemicals that may help fight damage due to disease and aging.
-These powerful compounds work by blocking oxidation.
-That’s a type of natural chemical reaction (often involving oxygen) that can harm cells.
+These powerful compounds work by blocking what’s known as oxidation.
+That’s a type of natural chemical reaction (often involving oxygen).
+And this reaction can harm cells.

-The molecules that trigger oxidation are called, not surprisingly, oxidants.
-Chemists tend to also refer to these chemicals as free radicals (or sometimes just "radicals").
-They are produced by nearly everything we do that involves oxygen, including breathing and digestion.
+The molecules that trigger oxidation are called oxidants.
+Chemists tend to also refer to these as free radicals (or sometimes just “radicals”).
+They are produced by nearly everything we do that involves oxygen.
+That includes breathing and digestion.

-Free radicals aren't all bad.
-In fact, they perform important functions in the body.
+Free radicals aren’t all bad.
+They perform important roles in the body.
 Among those good tasks: killing off old cells and germs.
 Free radicals become a problem only when we produce too many of them.
-Breathing in cigarette smoke and other types of air pollution often increases the body’s exposure to free radicals.
+Cigarette smoke exposes the body to free radicals.
 So does other types of air pollution.
 Aging does too.

 To keep oxidation from harming healthy cells, many plants and animals (including people) produce antioxidants.
-However, organisms tend to make fewer of these helpful chemicals as they get old.
-That's one reason scientists suspect that oxidation is related to the types of chronic disease (heart ails, diabetes and more) seen in senior citizens.
-With fewer antioxidants to defend their bodies, oxidation can damage more and more of their cells.
+But the body tends to make fewer of these helpful chemicals as it gets older.
+That’s one reason scientists suspect that oxidation is related to the types of chronic diseases seen in senior citizens.
+These include heart ails, diabetes and more.

-Plants make hundreds of thousands of chemicals, also known as phytochemicals.
-Many thousands of these work as antioxidants in the human body.
-Scientists now think that eating a wide variety of plant-based foods containing these compounds can boost our own antioxidant defenses.
-This could keep people healthier and less likely to develop disease.
+Plants make hundreds of thousands of chemicals.
+These are known as phytochemicals.
+Many thousands of these work as antioxidants.
+Scientists now think that eating a wide variety of plant-based foods containing these compounds can boost antioxidant defenses in people.
+This could keep us healthier and less prone to disease.

-In fact, that's one reason why experts recommend that people eat many different kinds of fruits and vegetables.
+In fact, that’s one reason why experts recommend that people eat many different fruits and vegetables.
 Which foods are richest in these chemicals?
-One easy clue is color.
-A number of the plant pigments are powerful natural antioxidants.
-And plant-based foods that are bright yellow, red, orange, purple and blue often contain good sources of these pigments.
+One clue is color.
+Many plant pigments are powerful natural antioxidants.
+Plant-based foods that are bright yellow, red, orange, purple and blue often contain good sources of these pigments.

-vitamin C(ascorbic acid) — oranges, tangerines, sweet peppers, strawberries, potatoes, broccoli, kiwi fruit
+vitamin C (or ascorbic acid) — oranges, tangerines, sweet peppers, strawberries, potatoes, broccoli, kiwi fruit

 vitamin E— seeds, nuts, peanut butter, wheat germ, avocado